I’m not sure if you noticed but I made a pretty big claim in my last post:

 I was once shown around a housing estate in Manchester.
 The estate was said to be one of the most deprived in Britain.
 Before we got there, we’d heard horror stories about drug addicts, shootings, arson attacks etc. I’d imagined some sort of urban hell with brutally alienating 1960s concrete tower blocks.

 When we arrived, I was surprised by what I saw.
-The 2 storey houses were new(ish), they looked well built, attractive with plenty of green space.
+The 2 storey houses were newish (less than 10 years old), they looked well built, attractive with plenty of green space.
 They were roomier than the 2 up, 2 down terraced house I was living in at the time.

 Yet all was not well on that estate.
 Several of the houses were burnt out.
 The managers who showed us around explained that this had been done by the tenants themselves.
 The tenants would take drugs, get high, burn some furniture etc etc and things would get out of hand.

-The Escape Artist does not claim to have easy answers to social problems that may have run for generations and have multiple causes.
+I don’t claim to have easy answers to social problems that have run for generations and have multiple causes.
 Magic wands only exist in fairy stories and socialist manifestos.
 My point is that people can be self-destructive and this happens in a variety of ways.

 I’m not saying that self-sabotage is always conscious and deliberate: its more often sub-conscious.
-Often the causes are deep rooted and go all the way back to childhood upbringing.
-But I am saying that self-sabotage and general clownery are everywhere once you know what you’re looking for.
+Often the causes are deep rooted and go back to childhood upbringing.
+But I am saying that self-sabotage is everywhere once you know what you’re looking for.

 We all do it to one extent or another.
 I’m currently struggling to get this article written as I have a hangover.
 Yesterday I was floundering around trying to find my house keys, wondering at my own idiocy for not having a set place to keep them.
 I could list other ways that I’ve self-sabotaged but I only have ~1,500 words to play with here.

-Back in the old days we had religion to remind us of the realities of human nature.
+Back in the old days we had religion to teach us about self-sabotage.
 Every Sunday, religion reminded us that we all fuck up on a regular basis.
 Christianity was built around the idea of humans as sinners, trying to help each other to get better.
-The church provided a support structure (e.g. get togethers, regular confessions) to help us try to improve our lame behaviours and overcome our self-destructive tendencies.
+The church provided a support structure (e.g. get togethers, regular confessions) to help us try to improve our sins and flaws and to overcome our self-destructive tendencies.

-To be human is to screw up from time to time if we’re lucky (or wise) and screw up all the time if we’re not.
 Why am I telling you this?
-It’s not to make anyone feel guilty.
-It’s actually pretty re-assuring to know that everyone else is fucking up as well and that it’s not that hard to be better than average.
+It’s not to make anyone feel bad.
+It’s actually pretty re-assuring to know that everyone else messes up and that it’s not that hard to be better than average.

 Awareness is the first step towards change.
 So let’s have a look at some forms of self-sabotage that impact people’s finances:

 Where would I even start?
-Smoking, strip clubs, drugs, bottled water, pre-ripped jeans, designer toilet seats, SUV’s, payday loans…all forms of self-sabotage.
+Smoking, strip clubs, drugs, bottled water, pre-ripped jeans, designer toilet seats, SUV’s.
+Ridiculous spending is a form of self-sabotage.

-Why would anyone trade decades of their life for a shiny metal object (sometimes known as a car)?
-Lack of financial savvy (bad maths) could be one reason.
+Why would anyone trade decades of their life for a shiny metal object (e.g. a car)?
+Bad maths could be one reason.
 Consumerism is obviously another.
 The inability to defer gratification is another.

 Here’s the strange thing: a lot of big spenders know on some level that they’re behaving irrationally but do it anyway.
 Perhaps they associate money with problems or with greed and so act in a way that removes the surplus money from their life?